darkpalacestudio/darkpalacestudio.github.io/_plugins/sloth.md

 Sloth brings the concept of slew rate limiting to the digital domain as a unique tool for artists, mixers and sound designers.

-The UI is rendered on the GPU, offloading the CPU for the crucial part: audio processing.
-Additionally the plugin is freely resizable.
-Themes and other modifications can easily be done via convenient `json` configuration files.

 # Links

 - [Manual](assets/manuals/sloth_manual_v0.3.0.pdf)